robwalker367/cs191-diary/feb01.md

 **Questions**
 - Who is the audience here?
 Why is Babbage making these arguments?
 Who is the patron?

 ## Howard Hathaway Aiken *A Proposed Automatic Calculating Machine* (1937)

 ### Context
 - Howard Aiken
   - 20th C. physics professor @ Harvard
   - Academic, military, and industrial background
-  - Proposed industrial support for Mark I development
+  - Proposed industrial support for Mark I development (Automatic Sequence Control Calculator)
+  - Military sponsorship from ballistic computations
+  - Not interested in Lovelace's metaphysical questions, just wanted aid in computing numeric tables (which were full of errors from human computation)

 ### Paper